dhmeghana/M2-EmbSys/Project/5_Report/README.md

 ## Advantages
-*  There is no need for driver while looking for an available space.
+*  The hassle of searching for the empty space would be reduced.
 *  Providing security and safety for the car from theft and damages while parking
 *  Automatically senses the entry and exit of cars.
-*  	There is a minimal staff requirement if it is used by known parkers.
+*  The plot area required foe automatic parking system is  less as compared to typical conventional car parking system